codas-hep/codas-hep.github.io/content/pages/preparation.md

 ## Setup instructions for the ML tutorial

-The machine learning tutorial will use Google Colab.
+The machine learning tutorial will use the SSL BinderHub at U. of Chicago.
-Detailed setup instructions can be found [here](https://github.com/savvy379/codashep_ml_2022/#readme).
+Detailed setup instructions will be presented during the school.